Adrian1618/Adrian1618/README.md

 Through my phone;
 +1 541-515-0816

-- For a more detail description of my expertise and experiences see Adrian_Gutierrez_CV.pdf
+- For a more detail description of my expertise and experiences see Adrian_Gutierrez_CV.pdf on Adrian1618 repository.